CleverCloud/documentation/content/doc/find-help/troubleshooting.md

 {{% details title="How to recover your data?" closed="true" %}}

-In case of a pending invoice aged more than 30 days, all your apps and addons might be deleted.
+In case of a pending invoice aged more than 30 days, Clever Cloud might delete your apps and add-ons.
 However, we keep backups for 30 days after deletion.

 You have to pay all of your pending invoices to recover your data.